andrei-egeniq/rxbus/README.md

 If the event is kept, as `BehaviorRelay` does, there is a temptation to store the data in memory or use `BehaviorRelay` as a way to pass data between Activities.

+`BusRelay` was written to replicate the https://github.com/greenrobot/EventBus sticky event functionality, in a more strict way to prevent bad patterns.

 **`Setup instructions`**

 https://jitpack.io/#andrei-egeniq/rxbus/